 Key questions raised

-If bike lanes are added where sidewalks currently exist, where will the sidewalks be located?
+If bike lanes are added where sidewalks currently are, where will the sidewalks be relocated?

 Last night we voted Art 12-b.
 I don't like the potential loss of parking on Muzzey St. It forces more people to park on the Depot side.
 Then they cross to get to the Cinema side - a perilous task.
 If …